hazelcast/hazelcast-packaging/README.md

 ### Install a SNAPSHOT/BETA/DR version with yum

-You need to replace `stable` with `snapshot`/`beta`/`devel` in the repository definition to use Hazelcast snapshots.
+You need to replace `stable` with `snapshot`/`beta`/`devel` (for DR) in the repository definition to use Hazelcast snapshots.

 Run the following to install the latest snapshot version:

 ```
-wget https://repository.hazelcast.com/rpm/snapshot/hazelcast-rpm.repo -O hazelcast-snapshot-rpm.repo
+wget https://repository.hazelcast.com/rpm/snapshot/hazelcast-snapshot-rpm.repo -O hazelcast-snapshot-rpm.repo
 sudo mv hazelcast-snapshot-rpm.repo /etc/yum.repos.d/
 sudo yum install hazelcast
 ```